 In this post I'll go over some of the key productivity principles that I've picked up over time.

-Don't spend too much time in tasks that only make you feel productive (such as spending too much time thinking about what tools would be best for your work, instead of actually working).
+Don't spend too much time in tasks that only make you feel productive, such as spending too much time thinking about what tools would be best for your work, instead of actually working.
 Don't plan prematurely.
 Don't think too far off into the future.
-JUST START.
+Just start.

 You are a product of your environment.

 Never trust your willpower alone, creating an inducive environment is a must.
 For that, make sure there are no cues in your environment that may break your flow.